 Process the batter on the low-speed setting to incorporate or until the dough is soft and comes together into a ball.

-Remove dough from the ball.
+Remove the mixture from the bowl.
 It should be super soft, shiny, and oily but shouldn’t stick to your hand.
-If too sticky, add 1-2 extra tablespoons of flour in the bowl, pulse to combine.
+If too sticky, add 1-2 extra tablespoons of flour to the bowl, and pulse to combine.

-Now, divide the vegan pie dough into two even portions.
-Wrap each ball with parchment paper or plastic wrap tightly and flatten it into a thick disc.
+Divide the vegan pie dough into two even portions.
+Wrap each ball tightly with parchment paper or plastic wrap and flatten it into a thick disc.

-Refrigerate for at least 1 hour in the fridge.
+Refrigerate for at least one hour in the fridge.

-Note that you can refrigerate the prepared pie crust for up to 4 days in the fridge, which is very convenient for meal prep’ing some pies for the holiday season.
+Note that you can refrigerate the prepared pie crust for up to 4 days in the fridge, which is very convenient for meal-prepping some pies for the holiday season.